 You can’t bring out the champagne for admissions celebrations until the admit actually happens, and the curse of the calendar means that you’ll learn your fate one way or another at a supremely inconvenient time of the year.
 You think it was tough to put together apps when everyone else was doing Labor Day barbeques and beach parties?
 Just wait till you discover how hard it is to do so in December when the entire planet is in holiday-mode and family and travel are taking up all of your time.

 Anyway, our main caution is, don’t get out the champagne glasses just yet.
 It’s not over till it’s over.
 Unless you have an admit in hand — for a school you actually want to go to (don’t get us started on the phenomenon of applicants applying and then saying, “Meh, don’t wanna go there”) — then you need to stay in Application Mode all the way through.
 Don’t cut out early.
 It’s way easier to keep going with your intent and focus and motivation, then to let it all slack away with the beer and the Doritoes and have to start all over at the beginning again.

 And we hope we’re wrong!!
 We hope our overly cautious and conservative cautionings end up all being for naught.
 You’ll write us and let us know, won’t you?

 OMG YES YOU DID IT YAY AND CONFETTI!!!

 Not much more can be said for you!
 Right?
 You’re all in that delicious afterglow of success.
 You do indeed get to break out the champagne!
 You deserve it!!
-(Though please check back again tomorrow — POSTED HERE! — as we have a few more words to be said in your case specifically.)
+(Though please check back again in the coming days — UPDATE!
+POSTED HERE! — as we have a few more words to be said in your case specifically.)